collapsed-stacks/startups/questions/2995/how-to-get-a-document-notarized-by-us-notary-outside-the-country.md

 - tagged: `tech-company`, `united-states`, `legal`, `intellectual-property`, `lawyer`
 - score: 1

-<p>I need to get a document notarized by a US notary but I am not in US currently.
-Is it possible to get it notarized or I will need to visit US for it?</p>
+I need to get a document notarized by a US notary but I am not in US currently.
+Is it possible to get it notarized or I will need to visit US for it?

 ## Answer 2999